infomark-org/infomark-docs/docs/content/guides/tutor.md

 ```

-We suggest making sure the code template can be uploaded itself to the system such that there are no compilation errors.Testing the code-template above against the unit-tests gives
+We suggest to create a code-template that can be uploaded itself to the system, such that there are no compilation errors.
+Testing the code-template above against the unit-tests gives

 ```
 [javac] Compiling 3 source files to /build/classes